ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 All use of MOJ IT resources is monitored and logged.
 This includes mobile phone usage listed in account bills.
 It is possible to see if you used a work-issued mobile phone for unacceptable activities.
 Unacceptable use is reported to your Line Manager for further appropriate action.
 Assessing your behaviour and performance takes this kind of activity into account.

+## Slack and Instant messaging

+Slack, and other instant messaging tools, are similar to email, but feel more like conversations than an exchange of letters.

+Like any other MOJ-provided resources, you must use Slack in an acceptable way.
+Amongst other things, this means you should:

+- follow the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code/) at all times
+- only work with `OFFICIAL` or `OFFICIAL-SENSITIVE` information
+- avoid sharing personal information about colleagues without their permission
+- remember that as an MOJ resource, Slack messages and activities are part of your work, and that the MOJ monitors them.
+Messages are subject to Freedom of Information, data retention, and privacy considerations

+More information about acceptable use of Slack and instant messaging systems is available [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/instant-messaging-acceptable-use-slack/).

 ## Using MOJ IT outside your usual workplace

 Some IT resources might be usable [away from your usual workplace](https://intranet.justice.gov.uk/documents/2015/04/remote-working-and-mobile-computing-security-guide.pdf), such as a laptop.
 Even outside the office, you must continue to ensure acceptable use of the IT resources.